Skip to main content

 Passing parameters

 There are some limitations to how endpoint methods can be implemented.
-Parameters and return types can be of type bool, int, double, String, UuidValue, Duration, DateTime, ByteData, or generated serializable objects (see next section).
+Parameters and return types can be of type bool, int, double, String, UuidValue, Duration, DateTime, ByteData, Uri, BigInt, or generated serializable objects (see next section).
 A typed Future should always be returned.
 Null safety is supported.
 When passing a DateTime it is always converted to UTC.

 warning